-(which uses the smallest erase voltage) supports only the slowest write mode (i.e., $Wmode_4$) with the largest wearing gain.
-Similarly, $ESmode{fast}$ is the fast erase mode with no additional wearing gain while $ESmode{slow}$ represents the slow erase mode with the improved wearing gain.
-Our proposed NAND endurance model takes account of both V{ISPP} scaling and M{Pi} scaling described in Figures 5(b) and 5(c).
+EVmode4) and two erase speed modes (i.e., ESmodeslow and ESmodefast).
+EVmode0 (which uses the largest erase voltage) supports the fastest write mode (i.e., Wmode0) with no slowdown in the write speed while EVmode4 (which uses the smallest erase voltage) supports only the slowest write mode (i.e., Wmode4) with the largest wearing gain.
+Similarly, ESmodefast is the fast erase mode with no additional wearing gain while ESmodeslow represents the slow erase mode with the improved wearing gain.
+Our proposed NAND endurance model takes account of both $V{ISPP}$ scaling and $M{Pi}$ scaling described in Figures 5(b) and 5(c).